elevenlabs/components-swift/README.md

 ## What’s Included

 This package provides a set of SwiftUI components for building real-time voice experiences with ElevenLabs Conversational AI, including an `OrbVisualizer`.

+## Acknowledgements

+This project extends the [LiveKit components-swift](https://github.com/livekit/components-swift) codebase under the same permissive license, with modifications tailored for ElevenLabs voice experiences.
+We are grateful for their foundational work, which has enabled further innovation in this space.